jperezlafuente/GRU-project/docs/index.md

 *Additional tests included evaluating detection performance on unseen games.*

 ## 🎥 Step 3: Extracting Match Videos
+As a data analyst, once I had developed a reliable CV model I thought that toughest part had already gone.
+What an idiot I was.

-Professional League of Legends matches are stored as **ROFL replay files** via Riot’s **GRID platform**.
-However, **Riot does not provide an official method to extract them as videos**.
+Next step of the process involved gathering official competitive LOL games in order to look for minions in its frames.
+And since I am a part of ZETA Gaming, I had easy access to the videos via Riot's GRID platform.
+But League of Legends matches are stored as **ROFL replay files**.
+However, **Riot does not provide an official method to watch them or extract them as videos once its patch is not live patch anymore** (WTF).

-To overcome this:
+Since live patches are constantly updated, pro games were 99% outdated and unavailable to be reproduced.
+I did even ask GRID if they had an official statement on how to do this, but they said NO. Thankfully, LOL community is one of the strongest I've ever seen and they gave me the help I needed (thanks Pablo, Julia and Fire).
+So i used:
-- **ReplayBook** was used to play the replays.
+- **ReplayBook** to play the replays.
-- **Replays.xyz** was used to convert them into standard video format.
+- **Replays.xyz** to get older LOL clients.
-- The full matches were recorded and stored for processing.
+- The full matches were recorded (x8 speed, max quality) and stored in the highlights folder for processing.

 ## 🛠️ Step 4: Processing Videos for Minion Detection
 With the trained YOLOv8 model, the next step was **processing the match footage to extract minion positions**: